johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 # Microsoft Edge support for Microsoft Defender Application Guard

 > [!IMPORTANT]
-> Microsoft Defender Application Guard, including the [Windows Isolated App Launcher APIs](/windows/win32/api/isolatedapplauncher), will be deprecated for Microsoft Edge for Business and [will no longer be updated](/windows/whats-new/deprecated-features).
+> Microsoft Defender Application Guard, including the [Windows Isolated App Launcher APIs](/windows/win32/api/isolatedapplauncher), is deprecated for Microsoft Edge for Business and [will no longer be updated](/windows/whats-new/deprecated-features).
+Starting with Windows 11, version 24H2, Microsoft Defender Application Guard, including the [Windows Isolated App Launcher APIs](/windows/win32/api/isolatedapplauncher/), is no longer available.
 >
 >**Existing installations of Application Guard**
 >